asporniak/SQL-Projects/README.md

 # SQL-Projects

-This Reporistory contains various queries used for pulling data for past projects.
+This repository contains various queries used for pulling data for past projects.